 - Proper selection of services and deployment models

 - Scalable and elastic IT-enabled capabilities provided as a service utilizing internet technologies

 4.Gain threat visibility across all platforms

-You cannot secure what you cannot see.
-Implementing a Common Operational Picture (COP) within your enterprise so the organization has complete visibility of what data is coming throughout the network egress and ingress points.
-Having data spread across multiple tiers of applications and cloud services, and sometimes out on unauthorized services has greatly impacted the CISO’s ability to have unified visibility.
+One can’t secure what one cannot see.
+Implementing a Common Operational Picture (COP) within your enterprise so your organization has complete visibility of what data is coming throughout the network egress and ingress points.
+Having data spread across multiple tiers of applications /cloud services, and sometimes out on unauthorized services has greatly impacted the CISO’s ability to unify visibility.

 5.Grasp the perimeter

-Thanks to cloud computing, mobile devices and IoT, the perimeter is an archaic concept.
-The operations teams both security and IT need to change their assumptions about traffic, trusted users and the idea that there is a single demarcation point between public and private clouds.
-CISOs are now faced with new tactics for managing those perimeters.
-Some of the options they are dealt with are: new identity and access management systems that consolidate identities across the enterprise and into the cloud, next-gen firewalls, and attack detection and analysis systems that can advert refined hybrid attacks.
+Thanks to cloud computing, mobile devices, and IoT, the perimeter is an archaic concept.
+Both security and IT should change their assumptions about traffic, trusted users and the idea that there is a single demarcation point between public and private clouds.
+CISOs are now using new tactics to manage those perimeters.
+Some options are new identity and access management systems that consolidate identities across the enterprise and into the cloud, next-gen firewalls, and attack detection/analysis systems that can advert refined hybrid attacks.

 6.Manage security in the cloud

-Employees find it convenient to store and share confidential business information on free file sharing platforms like Dropbox, OneDrive or Google Drive.
-For example, let’s say an employee based out of Los Angeles starts to access the company’s cloud-based enterprise financial management from overseas, and processes financial transactions five times higher than normal.
-CISOs are now investing in systems that can detect these kinds of attacks and take steps such as forcing the use of two-factor authentication and a robust identity and access management strategy.
+It’s convenient for employees to store and share confidential business information on free file-sharing platforms such as Dropbox, OneDrive or Google Drive.
+For example, an employee based out of Los Angeles starts to access the company’s cloud-based enterprise financial management from overseas and processes financial transactions five times higher than normal.
+CISOs are now investing in systems that detect these kinds of attacks and take steps such as forcing the use of two-factor authentication and a robust identity plus access management strategy.

 7.Align SecOps with IT operations